Sense’s virtual support groups really were a lifeline during lockdown

 It was nice having regular sessions that I knew Zach would enjoy and which gave me the chance to chat to other parents in similar situations.
 Nicky also sent us care packages, as well as sensory toys and instruments, which was really lovely and meant we had all the equipment to get involved in the sessions.

 Zach loved getting involved in the musical parts of the virtual sessions.
 It was so nice to see him join in with some of the songs.
-His favourite nursey rhyme at the moment is Five Speckled Frogs – he always laughs at the frog noises.
+His favourite nursery rhyme at the moment is Five Speckled Frogs – he always laughs at the frog noises.

-Providing life changing children’s services
+Providing life-changing children’s services

 When schools went back in September, I was told that Zach wasn’t allowed to go back.
 Government guidelines kept changing, and the school said they couldn’t meet Zach’s needs.